Storm Arwen: Up your game, Ofgem tells energy firms

 - They should develop "more robust mechanisms" to ensure compensation payments are delivered swiftly and accurately to customers

-- Energy firms should voluntarily lift a cap on compensation for future storms as they did for Storm Arwen
+- Energy firms should voluntarily lift the £700 cap on compensation for future storms as they did for Storm Arwen

 - Overhead lines and the management of vegetation should be reviewed to boost network resilience for future storms